morey-tech/managed-argocd-lab-template/README.md

     Along with a new Application for the `portal` Helm chart.

 9. To apply the changes, in the top bar, click "SYNC" then "SYNCHRONIZE".

+From this Application, you can see all of the other Applications managed by it in the resource tree.
+You can click through to one of the managed Applications by clicking on the box with the arrow in the top right on the resource.